 LogoThe Emotional Wellness Support Team is a collective of mental health licensed and trained professionals at Byram Hills High School.
 We support our students, families and larger school community by consulting with administrators, teachers and parents to identify young people that are struggling and may need extra support and services.
 We also work proactively to get ahead of problems before they escalate by creating programs that support youth development.
 We serve as liaisons between school, home and the larger community.
 We provide individual and group counseling, assessment for special education referrals, and offer consults around 504 and IEP plans.

 Marisa CuomoDr.
 Becca Greenwell, School Psychologist.
 Dr. Becca Greenwell earned her Ph.D. from Temple University in 2012 and has since gained extensive experience in various educational settings, with a concentrated focus on high school environments.
 Dr. Greenwell is passionate about helping adolescents understand and advocate for their academic and social-emotional strengths and needs, empowering them with the skills needed to navigate college and adulthood effectively.
+In her role as the BHHS school psychologist, she provides short-term counseling support as needed for students in grades 9-12 as well as ongoing support through IEPs and 504 plans.
 In her school-based counseling work, she employs strategies from multiple therapeutic modalities, including Cognitive Behavioral Therapy, Dialectical Behavior Therapy, mindfulness-based stress reduction, social skills instruction, and trauma-informed practices.
 Dr. Greenwell has expertise in conducting psychoeducational assessment to identify various educational needs (learning disabilities, attention and executive functioning deficits, autism, emotional disabilities, etc.) and guide recommendations for appropriate supports and accommodations.
-Additionally, she serves as chairperson for 504 and CSE committee meetings for students in grades 9 and 11.
 Dr. Greenwell is committed to working collaboratively with parents, teachers, and the Byram Hills community to foster student wellbeing and promote a safe, welcoming environment where all students can thrive.
 She can be reached at 914-273-9200 ext.
 4955 or via email: Dr. Becca Greenwell.

 Bernice PaganBernice Pagan, LMSW, is the Student Assistance Counselor at the high school.
+Ms. Pagan earned her Master’s in Social Work from Fordham University, Lincoln Center.
 She will provide alcohol, tobacco, vaping and other drug prevention activities.
 She will also be available for short term individual and group counseling.
 Ms. Pagan provides classroom presentations, parent presentations and faculty presentations on various topics.
-Ms. Pagan is the advisor to the Youth 2 Youth (Y2Y) Club, a club whose members empower their peers to make healthy decisions.
-She can be reached here Bernice Pagan or 273-9200 ext.
-4943.
+Ms. Pagan is the advisor to the Youth 2 Youth (Y2Y) Club, a club whose members empower their peers to make healthy and safe decisions.
+Ms. Pagan can be reached at 914-273-9200 ext.
+4943 or via email: Bernice Pagan.

 Additional Resources